About Kent State University at Stark

 Kent State Stark offers more than 50 cultural events in the Stark County region, including the Featured Speakers Series, which brings national and international experts in civil rights, politics, education, literature, entertainment and arts to campus.
 Learn more about the cultural events Kent State Stark offers.

-Each year, more than 45,000 employees - from as many as 145 companies - participate in corporate meetings and social events at The University Center.
-The center is Ohio's most technologically advanced meeting and events facility and is among the few in the state to receive the stringent accreditation of the International Association of Conference Centers.
-Skilled multimedia specialists attend to every detail of corporate meetings and events, and expert event planning and catering staff guarantee memorable experiences at the many wedding receptions, fundraisers and holiday parties held at the center.
-Learn more about The University Center.
+Each year, more than 45,000 employees - from as many as 145 companies - participate in corporate meetings and business events at the Conference Center.
+The center is among the few conference centers in the state to receive the stringent accreditation of the IACC - International Association of Conference Centers.
+Skilled multimedia specialists attend to every detail of corporate meetings and events, and expert event planning and culinary staff guarantee memorable experiences at lectures, dinners, special events and fundraisers held at the center.
+Learn more about the Conference Center.

 The Corporate University